nylas/exchangelib/README.md

 ### Searching contacts

-Fetching personas from a contact folderis supported using the same syntax as folders.
+Fetching personas from a contact folder is supported using the same syntax as folders.
 Just start your query with `.people()`:

 ```python